 I only drank alcohol when I found myself at happy hours and never desired coffee.
 In fact, I didn’t even own a coffee maker back then.
 I definitely can’t say the same to either of these things today.
 Leftovers used to last a lot longer and now I measure a meal’s success by the lack therof.

-Although that relationship headed south for the winter, I’ve added my own twists to the quinoa over the years.
-Now, I have a salad that I can eat for days at a time without tiring.
+Obviously I stole it and made it my own over the years.
+Now, I have a salad that I can eat for days.
 It’s a little bit salty, a little sweet, and completely fresh.
 Try it and add your own twists.

 Quinoa Salad With Bell Peppers, Currants & Feta